mariorez/blog.korge.org/_posts/2020-10-07-korge-tutorial-writing-2048-game-step-4-data-saving.md

 Now, let's get back to the `History` class.
 How we should create an instance of `History`?
 When we launch the game, we need to restore the game state.
 In order to do that, we can get a `String?` value from the `NativeStorage`.
-This value is nullable, because there might be no value saved in the storage.
+This value is nullable, because there may be no value saved in the storage.
 After we get the value, we need to restore the history.
 So let's pass this value to the `History` where we'll restore the state.
 We also need to add a special callback that will be called when we update current `History`.
 The resulting `History` constructor should look like this: